Mediastinal & Hilar Lymphadenopathy

 Dr. Mike Czarnecki

-I’m Dr. Mike Czarnecki, “The Lung Doc,” and I’m trained in all areas of pulmonary health, including the diagnosis and treatment of asthma.
-I will work with you to formulate a personalized asthma treatment plan so you can live, laugh, love, and breathe better again!
-To book an appointment with me, call 423‑710‑3864 or request an appointment online.
+I’m Dr. Mike Czarnecki, “The Lung Doc,” and I’m trained in all areas of pulmonary health, including the diagnosis and treatment of mediastinal & hilar lymphadenopathy.
+I will work with you to formulate a personalized treatment plan so you can live, laugh, love, and breathe better again!
+To book an appointment with me, call 423‑710‑3864or request an appointment online.
 I can’t wait to meet you!

 Previous